WebReflection/heresy/README.md

   * no redundant dom nodes, no ghost fragments, a clean as possible output
   * the lighterhtml performance, fine tuned for this specific use case
   * it's SSR (Server Side Rendering) friendly, and custom elements hydrate automatically
+  * usage of `ref` to simplify reaching nodes after render
+  * automatic `render` when the method is present no `onconnected` or `connectedCallback` has been explicitly defined